Fall 2025 Global Asian Studies

 Introduction to Asian American Studies

 3 hours.
 Same as SOC 120.
 Previously listed as ASAM 125.
-Individual and Society, and US Society course.
+UIC GE Individual and Society, and UIC GE US Society course.
 To be properly registered, students must enroll in one Discussion and one Lecture.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method